dotnet/arcade/Documentation/AzureDevOps/TestReportingQueries.md

   <summary>Expand for query</summary>

 Variables:
-- `targetSignificance`: Target statisical likelihood that the failure change is due to a change in the last week
+- `targetSignificance`: Target statistical likelihood that the failure change is due to a change in the last week
 - `repo`: Repository to filter on.
 Set to empty string to inclue all repositories.
 Default is `dotnet/runtime`.
 - `minimumHistoricalData`: Minimum number of historical data points to include to avoid new tests, (`0` includes all tests)
 ```